mihanizator/developer-site/README.md

 All of these components are important and take a significant part in the modern web delivery infrastructure.
 But there is a downside on such a fragmentation - error-prone configuration, incompatibility, additional effort to make them play together.

 Exogress, on the other hand, combines all these tools under a single hood.
-It is, at the same time, a Load Balancer, a Serverless platform and a CDN, and it just works in any environment without extra setup costs.
+It is, at the same time, a Load Balancer service, a CDN and a Serverless platform (in the near future), and it just works in any environment without extra setup costs.
 It works on localhost, on your server, or Raspberry Pi.